muratk5n/thirdwave/en/README.md

 ---

+Still the total projected cost of F-35 project is at $1.7 trillion.
+That's a lot of money.

+---

 There've been some pushback against this view recently coupled with better numbers at dogfighting, but, interesting ..
 Smoke coming out of a fire, or just smoke.. as in somebody's blowing it